Automated data validation: an industrial experience report: Tests' description

 \underline{Method}: We compute relative difference $C_{i,j}$ between two adjacent levels of hierarchy:

 Given $J$ levels of hierarchy, with the $1$-st level being the top one and the $J$-th level being the bottom one, we perform $J-1$ computations of $C_{i,j}$, with $j = 1, \ldots, J-1$.

-\underline{Success criteria}: Based on the experience of EA data scientists, $ -0.1 < C_{i,j} < 0.1 $ is considered acceptable. $C_{i,j}$ values outside of this range may indicate a problem with the data of the $i$-th variable and $j$-th or `$j+1$'-th levels of the hierarchy.
+\underline{Success criteria}: Based on our experience, $ -0.1 < C_{i,j} < 0.1 $ is considered acceptable. $C_{i,j}$ values outside of this range may indicate a problem with the data of the $i$-th variable and $j$-th or `$j+1$'-th levels of the hierarchy.